-A copy of a fully executed employer group contract purchased by the greatest number of your subscribers in 2002.
-You must file your proposed benefit package and the associated rate with your State, if a filing is required by the State.
+- A copy of a fully executed employer group contract (i.e., certificate of coverage) that the greatest number of your subscribers purchased in 2003. - You must file your proposed benefit package and the associated rate with your State, if a filing is required by the State.
 If you have made changes since your application, submit a copy of the new benefits description and answer the questions below.